absolud/pspy/README.md

 Converts a Photoshop 'ScriptingListenerJS.log' file into Python single-shot functions you could further explore as reference, edit and customize.
 Most keys have been converted from charIDs into the more human-readable stringIDs making it more obvious what the action descriptor is doing.
 The generated python file is not made to be run.
-It may run in some cases but the converted functions are meant to be integrated in your own code.
+It may run in some cases but these converted functions are meant to be integrated in your own code.

 ## Usage